-- A Heart Attack occurs, if the flow of oxygen-rich blood to a section of the heart muscles suddenly gets blocked
+A Heart Attack occurs when the flow of oxygen-rich blood to a section of the heart muscles suddenly gets interrupted.

-- A coronary artery disease is the leading cause of a Heart Attack.
-It is a condition where waxy substances called plaque, build on the inside walls of the coronary arteries.
-These arteries supply oxygenated blood to the heart.
+- Coronary arteries supply oxygenated blood to the heart musculature.
+Coronary artery disease is the leading cause of a Heart Attack.
+It is a condition in which waxy, cholesterol-rich substances called plaque, build up on the inside walls of the coronary arteries.
 When a plaque ruptures, a blood clot may form at the site of rupture.
-If this is large enough, it may block the artery completely.
+If this clot is large enough, it may block the artery completely.
 If the blockage is not treated soon enough, then a portion of the heart muscles, which are fed by the artery, begin to die.
-Dead heart tissue is then replaced by scar tissue
+Dead heart tissue is subsequently replaced by scar tissue

-- A less common cause of Heart Attack is termed coronary artery spasm (tightening of the muscle of the artery resulting in blockage).
-This may occur due to the usage of certain drugs (like cocaine), emotional stress, pain, exposure to extreme cold, or cigarette smoking.
-A coronary spasm leads to a lack of blood supply to the heart muscles, causing death of the muscles
+- A less common cause of Heart Attack is coronary artery spasm (tightening of the muscle of the artery resulting in blockage).
+This may occur due to the usage of certain illegal drugs (such as cocaine), emotional stress, pain, exposure to extreme cold, or cigarette smoking.
+A coronary artery spasm leads to a lack of blood supply to the heart muscles causing death of the muscles

 What are the Signs and Symptoms of Heart Attack?

-The signs and symptoms of a Heart Attack are:
+The signs and symptoms of a Heart Attack may include:

-The discomfort is in the center or left side of the chest, and often lasts for more than a few minutes, alternately leaving and returning.
+- Also apparent may be a change in the pattern of existing chest pain with discomfort.
+The discomfort is in the center or left side of the chest, and it often lasts for more than a few minutes, alternately leaving and returning

-- A Heart Attack pain can sometimes feel like an indigestion, or a heartburn
+- Heart Attack pain can sometimes feel like an indigestion or a heartburn

-- Sweating, which may be very profuse (breaking out in a cold sweat)
+- Sweating, which may be very profuse (breaking out into a cold sweat)

-- Palpitation (feeling that the heart is beating too fast, or irregularly), fainting, cough, anxiety
+- Palpitation (feeling that the heart is beating too fast or irregularly), fainting, cough, or anxiety

-- Sleep problems, fatigue (tiredness, lack of energy)
+- Sleep problems, fatigue (tiredness and lack of energy feeling)